SUGGESTED GEAR LIST FOR : SELF-CONTAINED WEEKLONG WALKING TRIP IN SUMMER

 CLOTHES: We strongly recommend taking a minimum of clothes and washing things out by hand every day upon arrival at the hotel in the afternoon.
 If you do this promptly and roll things in a towel before hanging up, most things will dry by morning, especially if you bring fast-drying synthetic sports textiles, or at the very least, a cotton blend with a lot of synthetic.
 Cotton dries slowly, so daily washing is a problem, though wovens will dry a lot faster than knits.
 Sleeveless shirts should cover most of your shoulders to cut down on rubbing from backpack straps.
 A long-sleeved shirt is recommended for people who get chilly easily, to layer with a jacket if it gets cold, or for everyone as a light jacket for cool mornings or evenings.
 Bandannas or other cotton scarves are great for keeping sun off your neck, and a fantastic aid to keeping cool – just wet them before tying around your neck or around your head.
 Cloth sunhats are good for the same reason, though the brims are usually not as wide as straw hats.
 Light colors are cooler though they do show dirt more than dark.
 For more suggestions about packing for active trips and something about technical textiles, please see layering travel tip on TRAVEL TIPS

 POLES: Ok, ok.
 These are not strictly necessary for easy walking trips, but I’m a convert.
-They really do take stress off your lower extremities (something to think about if you have creaky knees), may help avoid a stupid fall if you misstep, and really power you along on the flats.
+They really do take stress off your lower extremities (something to think about if you have creaky knees), may help avoid a stupid fall if you misstep, cut down on “sausage fingers” and really power you along on the flats.
 Downside is getting them over here and back, if they don’t fit in your checked bag, keeping track of them in addition to your other stuff, and carrying them when you don’t want to use them (ideally you can strap them on the outside of your pack).
 So it’s up to you!!
 Personally I prefer two poles – that may be your case if you ski or snowshoe.
 Another possibility if you are planning to walk the Road of St. James: get a wooden pilgrim staff, inexpensive and for sale several places, though as they are not telescopic you probably won’t be able to take it home.

 OTHER GEAR: Yes, most of these things are available in Spain but if you will be out of major urban areas it might be difficult to find some things.
 Hints on how to cut down on weight and bulk: if you are traveling with someone, make a deal about sharing some things, like jacknife, soap, toothpaste, sewing kit or clothesline.
 Please do NOT just assume that someone else will have what you need and be willing to lend things to you – you should discuss that matter first – being relatively self-sufficient is part of the learning experience of a self-contained trip. / For soap, shampoo etc, bring small containers, maybe dividing your stuff in two so you can throw one container away when finished (otherwise you carry a half-empty bottle) – film cannisters work well as long as you close them tightly and keep them in a ziploc bag in case of leakage. / Plastic bags, ziploc or otherwise, work for storing stinky socks or not-quite-dry laundry.